adedner/dune-fempy/doc/sphinx/construction.rst

     std::shared_ptr<DuneType> duneType_;
   };

-We will use this to export *DuneClass* to python starting with
+We will use this to export *DuneClass* to python starting with:

 .. code-block:: c++